qserdel/Segmentation-Annotator/readme.md

 3. Suggested image segmentation pipeline:
     - Start by clicking on the _Generate Superpixels_ button
     - Allocate the most represented label in each superpixel for a coarse segmentation
-    - Refine the annotation using the interactive SAM feature
+    - Refine the annotation using the interactive SAM feature.
-    Note: you can click in multiple place after clicking on the _Interact with SAM_ button to refine its segmentation
+    (Note: you can click in multiple place after clicking on the _Interact with SAM_ button to refine its segmentation)

 4. Click "Save" to export the original image, labeled image and colored label image in the "outputs" folder.